flycheck/flycheck/doc/index.rst

 comes with a :ref:`simple interface <flycheck-definitions>` to define new syntax checkers.

-Many :doc:`3rd party extensions <community/extensions>` provide new syntax checkers and other features like alternative error displays or mode line indicators.
+Many :ref:`3rd party extensions <flycheck-extensions>` provide new syntax checkers and other features like alternative error displays or mode line indicators.